A numerical method for the fractional Zakharov-Kuznetsov equation: Introduction

 \item Rigorous proof of existence and uniqueness for the semi-discrete solution.
 This is established through the application of standard ordinary differential equation theory to the Fourier coefficient system.

-\item Strong convergence analysis of the spectral approximations to the exact solution.
-Using compactness arguments based on uniform bounds in appropriate Sobolev spaces, we demonstrate convergence to the unique solution of the fZK equation \eqref{eqn:fZK}.
-As a byproduct, we prove the existence and uniqueness of the periodic fZK equation \eqref{eqn:fZK} in $H^{r}_{\mathrm{per}}(\Omega)$, $r\geq 1+\alpha$.
+\item Strong convergence analysis of the spectral approximations to the exact solution for the full fractional range \(0<\alpha\leq2\).
+Using uniform Sobolev bounds in \(H^s_{\mathrm{per}}(\Omega)\), \(s\geq 2+\alpha\), Rellich compactness, and the Arzelà--Ascoli theorem in \(L^2_{\mathrm{per}}(\Omega)\), we prove convergence to the unique local strong solution of the fZK equation \eqref{eqn:fZK}.
+The result extends to any time interval on which an independent \(H^s\)-bound for the exact solution is available.

-\item Derivation of optimal error estimates through the introduction of a carefully designed modified projection operator.
-This approach yields algebraic convergence of order $\mathcal{O}(N^{-r})$ for initial data in the periodic Sobolev space $H^{r}_{\mathrm{per}}(\Omega)$ with $r \geq \alpha+1$, and exponential convergence for analytic initial data.
+\item Derivation of optimal spatial error estimates through a modified projection operator adapted to the fractional transport-dispersive structure.
+A refined adjoint estimate allows the projection argument to remain uniform in the Fourier cut-off for all \(0<\alpha\leq2\).
+This yields an optimal \(\mathcal O(N^{-r})\) estimate for \(r>2+\alpha\), and exponential convergence for analytic solutions.

-\item Development of an efficient integrating-factor Runge-Kutta time discretization that effectively handles the stiffness introduced by the fractional dispersive term.
-This method avoids the severe time-step restrictions of explicit schemes while maintaining the explicit treatment of nonlinear terms.
+\item Development of an IFRK4 time discretization that exactly integrates the stiff fractional dispersive part.
+We give the correct local truncation error formulation and a fourth-order temporal error estimate under a high-regularity nonlinear stability assumption for the semi-discrete and fully discrete trajectories.

 \item Comprehensive numerical investigation validating the theoretical results and demonstrating the method's performance across various fractional orders.
 The experiments include convergence verification, solitary wave propagation, and long-time behavior analysis. \end{itemize}